 The American crow is virtually unmistakable, and is often heard before it comes into view.
 The sightings are quite consistent from year to year, indicating a small overwintering populatrion, augmented by early migrants, harbingers of spring, peaking in March.
-Numbers are sparse from November to February, and steady from May to October.
+Numbers are sparse from November to February, and - after that early spring peak - steady from May to October.
 Crows are opportunists, and part-time nest thieves, and so a lone crow or small flock is often mobbed by smaller birds defending their young, including red-winged blackbirds and grackles.
 Crows may in turn harass passing predators, such as red-tailed hawks.
 Crows are often seen singly, or in small groups of up to six birds.
-Occasionally a larger flock may be seen, presumed to be related to migration, e.g., 13 and 15 March 2005 (11-15 birds) and 31 October 2011 (21 crows).
+Occasionally a larger flock may be seen, presumed to be related to migration, e.g., 13 and 15 March 2005 (11-15 birds), 28 September 2014 (10 birds) and 31 October 2011 (21 crows).
+The old term for a flock of crows is a "murder", perhaps a reference to the discordant cries?
 The crow may also be found at sites along nearby Lake Ontario, such as Presqu'ile and Prince Edward Point.

-In contrast, the common raven is a rare visitor to the limestone platform south of the Canadian shield, with just two sightings recorded here: 05 February 2000 (Crowe Bay) and 01 August 2005 (west of Campbellford).
-This largest of the crow family is found much more frequently just to the north, as along Eels Creek and in Petroglyphs Park, forested areas north of Stony Lake, some 50 km north of Campbellford, and further east in Tudor township.
+In contrast, the common raven is a rare visitor to the limestone platform south of the Canadian shield, with just three sightings recorded here: 05 February 2000 (high over Crowe Bay), 01 August 2005 (west of Campbellford over Trout Creek) and 13 December 2017 (a pair seen overhead, also west of town, during a sudden cold snap).
+This largest of the crow family, like the grey jay, is found much more frequently just to the north, as along Eels Creek and in Petroglyphs Park, forested areas north of Stony Lake, some 50 km north of Campbellford, and further east in Tudor township.
 Wider districts where the raven is as common or more abundant than the crow include much of the Ottawa valley, and the Thunder Bay region north at least as far as the drainage of the Albany River.

 At Presqu'ile provincial park, roughly 40 km to the south, the crow is a common migrant from mid-February to mid-April, and late September to mid-November.
 In contrast, the raven has but three records, between 4 September and 5 November (LaForest, 1993, pp.254-255).